microsoft/vscode-docs/docs/editor/setup.md

 **Q: How do I create and run a new project?**

-**A:** VS Code doesn't include a traditional **File** > **Project** dialog or preinstalled templates.
+**A:** VS Code doesn't include a traditional **File** > **New Project** dialog or pre-installed project templates.
 You'll need to add [additional components](/docs/editor/setup.md#additional-components) and scaffolders depending on your development interests.
 With scaffolding tools like [Yeoman](http://yeoman.io/) and the multitude of modules available through the [NPM](https://www.npmjs.com/) package manager, you're sure to find appropriate templates and tools to create your projects.